ShenyiQinxin/spring-note/SpringDataJPA.md

 ## Steps
 1. annotate domain classes
-2. Define your repository as an interface
-	- Spring will implement repository at run-time
+2. D>define your repository as an interfakeys , enable persistence -> Spring will implement repository at run-time
 	- by scaning for interfaces extending Spring's `Repository<T, K>`,
     - then autogenerate CURD methods,
     - supports advanced customization.